<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Mike Strobl

 Mike Strobl sees goodness everywhere he looks.
-One reason he joined National Insurance Services (NIS) was because he saw how they treat their customers, their employees and the community, and how they continually strive to be better.
+One reason he joined National Insurance Services (NIS) was because he saw how they treat their customers, their employees, and the community, and how they continually strive to be better.
 Mike tries to embody the golden rule, “Treat others as you would like to be treated.”
-As a Senior Retirement Income Account Representative for NIS and US BENCOR/MidAmerica, Mike services 403(b) Special Pay Plans and Health Reimbursement Arrangements (HRAs).
-He is a licensed insurance agent.
+As a Senior Retirement Income Account Representative, Mike works with Health Reimbursement Arrangements (HRAs), Health Savings Accounts (HSAs), Flexible Spending Accounts (FSAs), and Special Pay Plans (SPP) for public sector organizations across the U.S. He is a licensed insurance agent.